UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 is also a great way to recognize the contributions of these libraries.
 Because of DPLA's limitations, we will provide this information as a string.

-Xpath
+XPath
 ^^^^^

 :code:`recordInfo/recordContentSource`

 Decision
 ^^^^^^^^

-When the institution listed as providing the information is not UTK, edm:dataProvider should be used instead of edm:provider. edm:dataProvider is defined as "The name or identifier of the organisation who contributes data indirectly to an aggregation service."
+When the institution listed as providing the information is not UTK, `edm:dataProvider` should be used instead of `edm:provider`. `edm:dataProvider` is defined as "The name or identifier of the organisation who contributes data indirectly to an aggregation service."

 Here's an `example record - cdf:70 <https://digital.lib.utk.edu/collections/islandora/object/cdf%3A70/datastream/MODS/view>`_.